A summer program like no other…

 You are a British Columbian about to enter grade 10, 11 or 12, who wants to be a leader in your community and beyond.

-You are interested in current events, and have a passion for social justice and civic engagement.
+You are interested in current events and have a passion for politics, social justice or civic engagement.
 Most importantly, you want to be a catalyst for change.

 You might have an idea for a campaign to kick start, or just have that urge to make change in B.C.
 Maybe you’re already making a difference in your community.
 Either way, you’re looking for more skills, connections and tools to scale your impact.